08:13:01 Computer Passwords

 - Passwords must not be stored in a manner, which allows unauthorized access.

-- Passwords must not be stored in a manner that allows unauthorized access - including writing them down and storing them in the user's office.
+3. Passwords must not be stored in a manner that allows unauthorized access - including writing them down and storing them in your office.

 - All user passwords that allow access to all institution networks and systems must be constructed using the following criteria where technically feasible.